 The School made various amendments to the original budget during the year based on changes in expected funding sources and expenditures.
-The most significant budgetary amendment was to decrease the amount budgeted for revenues and instructional expenses.
+The most significant budgetary amendments were to decrease the amount budgeted for revenues and facilities acquisition and construction expenses as well as increase the amount budgeted for pupil transportation expenses.

-CAPITAL ASSETS
+CAPITAL ASSETS AND DEBT ADMINISTRATION

-Capital assets - The School's investment in capital assets for its governmental activities as of June 30, 2016, amounted to \$156,690 (net of accumulated depreciation).
+Capital assets - The School's investment in capital assets for its governmental activities as of June 30, 2017, amounted to \$128,351 (net of accumulated depreciation).
 This investment in capital assets includes buildings and fixed equipment, furniture, fixtures and equipment, motor vehicles, computer software, property under capital lease and building improvements.